SergiosKar/DataScience/README.md

 Forecast of bitcoin price with recurrent neural networks.

 Document clustering with Td idf vectorizer and K-means and t-Sne for visualization

+Data Wrangling with Spark and execution of Linear Regression algorithm with  Spark MLlib